WU-BIMAC/NBO-Q_MicroscopyGlossary/docs/source/manufacturerspecs.rst

 Summary
 -------
-This table collects terms that describe the Manufacturer specifications for this component (i.e., Brand, Manufacturer Name, Model and Catalog Number).
+This table collects terms that describe the terms used by Manufacturers and branding companies to describe and uniquely identify microscope hardware components.
+Examples include the name of the Brand and of the Manufactuer, the Product and Model names, and the Product, Catalog and Serial numbers.

 Table
 -----